 Religious discrimination

-Followers of the Baha’i faith have been persecuted for many years and the practice of the faith has been prohibited by law 105 of 1970 and prescribes 10 years’ imprisonment for practicing the religion, but usually net enforced.
+Followers of the Baha’i faith have been persecuted for many years and the practice of the faith is prohibited by law 105 of 1970 and prescribes 10 years’ imprisonment for practicing the religion, but this is usually not enforced.
 The regional government in Kurdistan recognizes Baha’is and the federal prohibition is not enforced in the region.
 Since 1970, Baha’is have been denied citizenship or other travel documents, such that it has not been possible for them to leave the country.

-Several political leaders supported opening up for religious pluralism after ISIS was defeated.
-Sunnis living in areas liberated from ISIS have been able to practice their religions freely since.
+Since ISIS was defeated, Sunnis living in areas liberated from ISIS have been able to practice their religions freely since.
 However, Sunni Muslims report that they face discrimination in public sector employment as a result of “de-Baathification”, which is described as a process originally intended to target loyalties of Saddam Hussein’s regime which favored Sunnis.
 Sunnis say the de-Baathification provisions are used to render them ineligible for government jobs and government contracts.

 While importing and distributing alcohol is legal for non-Muslims, it is reported that restaurants and liquor stores face harassment and attacks.
-Muslims are banned by law to consume alcohol and are often denied permits allowing them to carry and sell alcohol.
+Muslims are banned by law from consuming alcohol and are often denied permits allowing them to carry and sell alcohol.
+Christians continue to report fear of importing and distributing alcohol and spirits, despite receiving permits.

 Family law

-Citizens have, according to the Constitution, the right to choose between a civil or religious court in matters of personal status, like marriage, divorce, inheritance and custody.
-Should a religious court be chosen, and one of the parties to the dispute is from an unrecognized faith, Islamic law will apply.
-If the same dispute were taken to a civil court, the court is required to consult the religious authority of a non-Muslim party for its opinion and use it as the basis of its judgement.
+According to the Constitution, citizens have the right to choose between a civil or religious court in matters of personal status, like marriage, divorce, inheritance, and custody.
+Should a religious court be chosen, and one of the parties to the dispute is from an unrecognized faith, Islamic law applies.
+If the same dispute were taken to a civil court, the court is required to consult the religious authority of a non-Muslim party for its opinion and use it as the basis of its judgment.
 In Iraqi Kurdistan, there are separate courts used for personal disputes between members of the same religion, while the civil status courts handle all other cases.

 Discrimination against women and minorities